digitaltrails/vdu_controls/README.md

 Help
 ----

-Detailed help can be accessed by using the right mouse-button to bring up a context-menu.
-Access to the context-menu is available in the application-window and in the system-tray icon.
+Detailed help can be accessed by using the right mouse-button to bring up the *main-menu*.
+Access to the *main-menu* is available in the application-window and in the system-tray icon.

 Both brief help and detailed help can also be accessed via the command line: